 Regional Airliners (20 - 70 seats)

-Regional aircraft, also known as regional airliners, are aircraft designed for short- to medium-haul flights, generally serving regional or domestic routes.
-They are adapted to carry a relatively small number of passengers, usually between 20 and 70, and are used to connect cities at a shorter distance than international flights.
+Regional aircraft, also known as regional airliners, are aircraft designed for short to medium haul flights, generally serving regional or domestic routes.
+They are adapted to carry a relatively small number of passengers, generally between 20 and 70, and are used to connect cities located at a shorter distance than international flightsCharacteristics of regional aircraft

 • What are the advantages of regional airliners?